Local correlation entropy: Introduction

 The basic motivation of the paper comes from studying the relationship between the local correlation entropies and the topological entropy of the system $(X,f)$.
 Already Takens \cite{takens1983invariants} proved that the lower local correlation entropy is bounded from above by the topological entropy of $f$ restricted to the orbit closure of $x$.
-In Proposition~\ref{P:correl-and-topol-entropy-upper-bound} we prove that this is true also for the upper local correlation entropy, which yields that

-We will show that, for dynamical systems on graphs, the above inequalities are in fact equalities.
-Recall that a graph is a continuum which can be written as the union of finitely many arcs any two of which are either disjoint or intersect only in one or both of their end points.
+In Proposition~\ref{P:correl-and-topol-entropy-upper-bound} we prove that this is true also for the upper local correlation entropy, which yields that \begin{linenomath} \end{linenomath} We will show that, for dynamical systems on topological graphs, the above inequalities are in fact equalities.
+Recall that a topological graph is a continuum which can be written as the union of finitely many arcs any two of which are either disjoint or intersect only in one or both of their end points.